DN-debug/peux-os-sitebuild/src/pages/blog/iso-issues.md

 3. Without Auto-login:

     1. Next task at hand was to resolve the xorg login loop issue as Wayland was working for me unlike others .
 Well, thanks to my past experiences.
 I logged into tty session and wiped out the shell-extensions.
 Performed a reboot and was able to fix it.

     2. Back in 2018, I was using Fedora, I still do tbh.
 I hada similar issue and I remembered fixing it the same way.

 These issues are common, but not well-known among many users.
 Why sudo was broken?
 I have no idea as I didn't dig into its execution state.
 Why the extension caused a problem?
 Same answer.
-Login loop can also be caused by improper /tmp directory permissions or on .Xauthority among several other reasons.
+Among several other reasons, a login loop can also be caused by improper permissions on /tmp directory or on .Xauthority.

+The post-installation script updates the mirrorlist and packages as well, now that could have induced something idk.